Joe Biden encourages Mitt Romney to run for Senate

 - Biden and Romney were on opposite sides of the 2012 election

-- They both considered running for President last year
+- They both considered running for president last year

-(CNN)Former Vice President Joe Biden is encouraging onetime rival Mitt Romney to return to public life and run for Senate.
+Park City, Utah (CNN)Former Vice President Joe Biden is encouraging onetime rival Mitt Romney to return to public life and run for Senate.

-Biden was speaking at Romney's ideas summit, an annual gathering of donors and business leaders in Utah.
+Biden spoke at Romney's ideas summit, an annual gathering of donors and business leaders in Utah.

 During a private event Friday night in Park City, Biden called Romney a man of integrity and said he should mount a challenge next year, according to a person in the room.